clnbs/resume/README.md

 ## Introduction
 *Clickez [ici](README_fr.md) pour la version française.*

+If you are looking for a reference lettre, feel free to ask by mail.
+I am currently only interested in remote jobs only.

 As you may spotted, I did not give any home address.
 It was intentional because I do not want to leave a big Internet footprint.
-If you are interested to hire me, feel free to ask any information by mail at <colin.bois@rocketmail.com>, I will reply shortly.
+If you are interested to hire me, ask me any information by mail at <colin.bois@rocketmail.com>, I will reply shortly.

 You can find my résumé [here](assets/CV_fr.pdf).